unoplatform/uno/doc/articles/features/web-authentication-broker.md

    }
    ```

-2. Use your control in your page:
+2. Use the `LoginIFrame` control in the page:

    ``` xml
    <Page ...>